fabacab/awesome-cybersecurity-blueteam/README.md

 See also [awesome-pentest § Social Engineering Tools](https://github.com/meitar/awesome-pentest#social-engineering-tools).

+- [CertSpotter](https://github.com/SSLMate/certspotter) - Certificate Transparency log monitor from SSLMate that alerts you when a SSL/TLS certificate is issued for one of your domains.
 - [Gophish](https://getgophish.com/) - Powerful, open-source phishing framework that makes it easy to test your organization's exposure to phishing.
 - [King Phisher](https://github.com/securestate/king-phisher) - Tool for testing and promoting user awareness by simulating real world phishing attacks.
 - [NotifySecurity](https://github.com/certsocietegenerale/NotifySecurity) - Outlook add-in used to help your users to report suspicious e-mails to security teams.